zh1huang/tp/docs/DeveloperGuide.md

 The `Logic` component consists of `Parser`, `Command` and `Sales` components.

-1. After user enters input, `UI` fetches and passes it to Parser for parsing.
+1. After user enters input, `CliverShelf` creates `Parser`.
-2. Parser then returns a `Command` object, which is then executed.
+2. The input is parsed within `Parser`, generating a `Command` object, which is then executed.
-3. The command execution directly affects the objects in the `Model` component.
+4. For sales-related commands, `Sales` is also used.
-4. After execution, `Command` instructs the `UI` component to print out relevant output messages (e.g successful command execution or error messages)
+5. After execution, the relevant output generated from `Command` is then generated to the user (e.g. successful command execution or error messages)
-5. `Command` then checks the `ExitCommand` on whether the program should exit.
-6. In the absence of `ExitCommand`, UI then takes over to prompt and process the next user input.

 ### Logic: Subcomponent Parser